alexnathanson/EPSolar_Tracer/README.md

 Sudo chmod 777 /dev/PORTNAME

 ### Via GPIO
 This method uses a Max485 and a 5v to 3.3v level shifter.
-I have not realized this version, but it should be doable if you need to free up USB port for whatever reason.
+I have not realized this version, but it should be doable if you need to free up USB ports for whatever reason.

 Some GPIO resources
 * https://learn.sparkfun.com/tutorials/txb0104-level-shifter-hookup-guide?_ga=2.223672476.663927220.1545672234-707983221.1543353897